Programs

 What we love, we are likely to protect.
 To love something we must know it.
 Natural settings afford the children direct experience with a world not made by humans where we can feel ourselves a part of a larger community of life.

-My mission is to foster a positive connection between young children and the natural environment.
+Our mission is to foster a positive connection between young children and the natural environment.
 We take care of what we love, and by nurturing a love for our natural spaces in our young children, they will grow up to be the kind of human beings that will care for Mother Nature.

 Why Outside Kids?